Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Multi-Level Group Testing

-In the second step, the algorithm estimates the infection level of each subject in the set of identified defective subjects $\cD$, in an iterative fashion (lines \ref{line:infection_detection_start}-\ref{line:infection_detection_end}).
-Let $\cD(i)$ be the $i$-th element of $\cD$, and $\myMat{A}_{\cD}$ denote the matrix created by taking the columns of $\cD$ from $\myMat{A}$.
+The iterative method for recovering the infection levels from $\cD$ is summarized in lines \ref{line:infection_detection_start}-\ref{line:infection_detection_end} of Algorithm~\ref{alg:recovery}.
+Here, we let $\cD(i)$ be the $i$-th element of $\cD$.
 For a test in which only one infected subject participates according to the testing matrix (lines \ref{line:sum_one}-\ref{line:find_one}), the algorithm can recover the viral load directly from the measurement (lines \ref{line:quantize}-\ref{line:save}).
-To obtain a discrete score, the measured value is quantized using a threshold-based quantization mapping $Q(\cdot)$.
-Then the algorithm subtracts the viral load of that subject from all the tests in which it participates (line \ref{line:subtract_viral_load}), and repeats until it recovers the infection levels of all declared infected subjects, denoted by $\cS$ (line \ref{line:while_not_done}).
+To obtain a discrete score, the measured value is quantized using a threshold-based mapping $Q(\cdot)$.
+Then the algorithm subtracts the viral load of that subject from all the tests in which it participates (lines \ref{line:subtract_viral_load}-\ref{line_subtract_viral_load_real}), and repeats until it recovers the infection levels of all declared infected subjects (line \ref{line:while_not_done}).

+In Section~\ref{sec:sims} we compare the performance of the algorithm with \ac{ls} method vis-à-vis the iterative method.
+In our numerical results, which focus on a scenario with continuous-valued viral loads, the \ac{ls} method is shown to achieve more accurate recovery.
+This follows from its ability to mitigate the effects of the noise induced in the measurement process, allowing it to retrieve viral loads that are close enough to the true viral loads.
+Option 2, in which detected pools are iteratively subtracted from non-detected ones, is more sensitive to noise and inaccurate identifications made in previous iterations, whose error may propagate to subsequent decisions.